Quantum Weakest Preconditions for Reasoning about Expected Runtimes of Quantum Programs (Extended Version): Quantum Programs

 A brief explanation of the above program constructs is given as follows.
-The constructs in (\ref{progc1}) are similar to their counterparts in the classical or probabilistic \textbf{while}-programs.
-The initialisation in (\ref{progc5}) sets the quantum register $q$ to the basis state $\ket{0}$.
-The statement in (\ref{progc2}) means that unitary transformation $U$ is performed on the quantum register $\oq$.
-The construct in (\ref{progc3}) is a quantum generalisation of classical case statement.
-In the execution, measurement $M = \{ M_m \}$ is performed on $\oq$, and then a subprogram $S_m$ will be selected according to the outcome of the measurement.
+The constructs $\skp$ and sequential composition $S_1; S_2$ are similar to their counterparts in the classical or probabilistic \textbf{while}-programs.
+The initialisation $q := \ket{0}$ sets the quantum register $q$ to the basis state $\ket{0}$.
+The statement $\oq := U [\oq]$ means that unitary transformation $U$ is performed on the quantum register $\oq$.
+The construct in (\ref{progc3}) is a quantum generalisation of the classical case statement.
+In the execution, measurement $M = \{ M_m \}$ is performed on $\oq$, and then a subprogram $S_m$ will be selected according to the measurement outcome.
 The statement in (\ref{progc4}) is a quantum generalisation of \textbf{while}-loop, where the measurement $M$ has only two possible outcomes: if the outcome is $0$, the program terminates, and if the outcome $1$ occurs, the program executes the loop body $S$ and then continues the loop.
 Most of these constructs were already used in our working Examples \ref{ex-coin}, \ref{ex-rw} and \ref{ex_2_3}.